Jasmine-maryj/AQMS/README.md

 1. Install and download Arduino IDE, then download all the sensor libraries in Arduino IDE
 2. Since we are using ESP32, select esp32 board
 3. Download POM3 and add it to the Driver Manager if you don't have one.
 Select port and add POM3 port.
+4. Create a channel in ThingSpeak Cloud and add fields for Humidity, Temperature, Co, and NH3.
-4. Configure WiFi password and ThingSpeak IOT Cloud channel key.
+5. Configure WiFi password and ThingSpeak IOT Cloud channel key.
-5. Click on the Serial monitor to show the logs of WiFi connection establishment details and sensor values.
+6. Click on the Serial monitor to show  WiFi connection establishment logs details and sensor values.